Datadriven1/Top_Tox/README.md

 # Top_Tox
 It is a module of multiple classification models that predicts the hepatotoxicity and classifies the compounds as "Toxic" or "Non-Toxic"

+#### environment.yml file currently works only under Linux.
+If you want to use this code, Install pip requirement from requirements.txt

 ## Installation with Anaconda